ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * As to every other information element describing the current group configuration, the following applies.

-   - If a certain parameter was specified in the POST request, the Administrator MUST use either the value specified in the the 2.01 (Created) response, if the Group Manager specified one, or the value specified in the POST request otherwise.
+   - If a certain parameter was specified in the POST request, the Administrator MUST use either the value specified in the 2.01 (Created) response, if the Group Manager specified one, or the value specified in the POST request otherwise.

-   - If a certain parameter was not specified in the POST request, the Administrator MUST use either the value specified in the the 2.01 (Created) response, if the Group Manager specified one, or the corresponding default value recommended in {{default-values-conf}} otherwise.
+   - If a certain parameter was not specified in the POST request, the Administrator MUST use either the value specified in the 2.01 (Created) response, if the Group Manager specified one, or the corresponding default value recommended in {{default-values-conf}} otherwise.

 Note that, compared to the Group Manager, the Administrator is less likely to remain closely aligned with possible changes and updates that would require a prompt update to the registration in the Resource Directory.
 This applies especially to the address of the Group Manager, as well as the URI of the group-membership resource or of the Authorization Server associated with the Group Manager.